 But by mid-February, we were getting restless for an adventure.
 Mendocino County is one of our favorite places in the entire world, so I hopped onto Airbnb in search of a really cool, unique spot to spend the night.
 And I found this off-the-grid water tower that just happened to be available on a short notice.

-There was an abnormal wave of warm weather here in Northern California that weekend, so I packed springtime outfits.
+I have 15 coolest Airbnbs in California on my bucket list and this water tower Airbnb is totally on there.
+It was perfect.
+There was an abnormal wave of warm weather here in Northern California that weekend we visited, so I packed springtime outfits.
 As you can see from the photos, I went barefoot.
 I grew up in the countryside of Wisconsin and would spend most summers just totally barefoot when I could.

 There’s something so relaxing and freeing when you can feel the earth under your toes.
-Plus, the forest floor is like, really really soft.
+Plus, the forest floor outside this Airbnb is like, really really soft.
 It doesn’t hurt!
 Try going shoeless next time your out in nature, I think you’ll love it.